Pick the one you want most

 Conclusion

 Investing in better sleep is crucial for overall health and well-being.
-While each treatment option has its pros and cons, CBT-I and structured sleep reset programs provide the most sustainable improvements without dependency on medication.
+While each treatment option has its pros and cons, research consistently shows that CBT-I and structured sleep reset programs provide the most sustainable improvements without dependency on medication.

-For expert guidance, Sleep Reset offers personalized plans to help you sleep better and wake up feeling refreshed.
+For expert guidance and a cost-effective solution, Sleep Reset offers personalized plans to help you sleep better and wake up feeling refreshed—without the ongoing costs and risks of medication dependency.